PAN-OS

 From Log to Block: Auto-Blocking External Threat Sources with PAN-OS

-A production pattern: use log forwarding filters to tag external source IPs on meaningful denied threats, feed those tags into a Dynamic Address Group, and enforce a high-priority global block rule.
+A production pattern: tag external source IPs on meaningful denied threats, feed those tags into a Dynamic Address Group,

 The problem

 Internet-facing services attract constant hostile traffic.
-Even when traffic is denied, repeat offenders can create a huge amount of noise and overhead: repeated sessions, repeated inspection, repeated log volume, and reduced visibility for higher-value events.
+Even when traffic is denied, repeat offenders create noise and overhead:

 The design pattern